Sergio García (footballer, born 1983)

 Sergio García de la Fuente ([ˈseɾxjo ɣaɾˈθi.a]; born 9 June 1983) is a Spanish former professional footballer.
 Mainly a forward, he could also appear as a winger, preferably on the right.
+He is the current manager of Damm under-19 team.

 After starting out at Barcelona, he went on to represent mainly Zaragoza and Espanyol, serving as captain of the latter.
 Over 14 seasons, he amassed La Liga totals of 360 matches and 75 goals.

 García appeared for Spain at Euro 2008, winning the tournament.
 He also played for the Catalonia national team in unofficial matches.

 Club career

 Barcelona

 Born in Barcelona, Catalonia, García rose through the ranks of FC Barcelona, finding however opportunities almost non-existent in the senior squad.
 A frequent goalscorer for the reserves in the Segunda División B, he made his first-team debut on 29 October 2002, coming on as a substitute for Geovanni for the final 28 minutes of a 2–0 away win against Club Brugge KV in that season's UEFA Champions League; he made another cameo in that competition the following 19 March, in a 2–0 victory at Newcastle United in the second group phase.

 On 3 September 2003, García started in his La Liga debut in his first match at the Camp Nou, a 1–1 draw with Sevilla FC.
 On 1 March of the following year, he signed a three-year contract extension.

 García was loaned to Levante UD on 21 July 2004, ahead of the upcoming top-flight campaign.
 He scored his first goal in the competition on 3 October to complete a 2–0 win over RCD Mallorca at the Estadi Ciutat de València, ranking team top scorer as the Valencians were relegated; his last goal came on 5 May 2004 in a 3–1 away loss to Albacete Balompié, where he was sent off moments later for fighting with Santi.